Todmorden: Governance

 Todmorden has a complex geo-administrative history.
 It lies along the historic county boundary of Yorkshire and Lancashire.

 Until the boundary reformation by the Local Government Act 1888, the Lancashire-Yorkshire boundary ran through the centre of Todmorden, following the River Calder to the north-west and the Walsden Water for less than 1 mi to the south before turning south-eastwards across Langfield Common.
 Todmorden Town Hall, which was presented to Todmorden by the Fielden family and opened in 1875, straddles the Walsden Water; thus, from 1875 to 1888 it was possible to dance in the town hall ballroom, forward and back, across two counties of England.

 Following the Local Government Act 1894, the Todmorden Local Board became an Urban District Council, comprising the wards of Todmorden, Walsden, Langfield and Stansfield.
 At the same time, Todmorden Rural District Council, comprising the nearby parishes of Blackshaw, Erringden, Heptonstall and Wadsworth, came into being.
 Two years later, on 2 June 1896, the town was granted a Charter of Incorporation and the area covered by the Urban District Council became a municipal borough.
 The number of wards was increased from four to six: Central, Walsden, Langfield, Stansfield, Stoodley and Cornholme.
 Todmorden Rural District was later renamed Hepton Rural District.
 Since the local government reforms of 1974, Todmorden has been administered as part of the Metropolitan Borough of Calderdale, within the metropolitan county of West Yorkshire.
-At the local government level, the town is almost entirely within Todmorden ward of the council although the eastern portion of the town toward Eastwood shares some of adjoining Calder ward with Hebden Bridge.
+At the local government level, the majority of the town is within Todmorden ward of Calderdale Council with the eastern part of the town, including Eastwood, sharing the adjoining Calder ward with the town of Hebden Bridge and parishes of Blackshaw, Heptonstall, Erringden and Wadsworth As of the 2023 Local Elections, the three Todmorden councillors and three Calder councillors are all part of the Labour Party.

 Todmorden's postal county was Lancashire until their abolition in 1996.